hjkimk/text-role-classification/README.md

     - ICPR22_DAB = finetuning on only ICPR22 dataset with data augmentation and balancing methods

 ## Datasets:
-CHIME-R, DeGruyter, EconBiz, and ICPR22-N datasets can be downloaded from here: ___.\
+CHIME-R, DeGruyter, EconBiz, and ICPR22-N datasets can be downloaded from here: (todo: add zenodo dataset link).\
 ICPR22 dataset can be downloaded from here: https://chartinfo.github.io/toolsanddata_2022.html.

 ## Example: